Scroll Top

 Wheatgrass Nutrition Facts

 Nutrition value per 100 g.
-(Source: USDA National Nutrient database)
+(Source: USDA National Nutrient Database).
+Recommended Dietary Allowance (RDA) calculation based on data from NIH Nutrient Recommendations and Database.

-PLEASE NOTE: Percent Daily Values are calculated based on a 2,000 calorie diet.
+Note: Percent Daily Values are calculated based on a 2,000 calorie diet.
 Your daily values may be higher or lower depending on your calorie needs.
+This information is for educational purposes only and is not intended as medical advice.
+Please consult with a healthcare professional for personalized recommendations.

 Principle Nutrient Value Unit RDA